briangig/CloudflareNable/README.md

 One option to avoid this would be to add your new CF Domain as a backup server address NOW, once you have confirmed basic functionality and before you have committed to migrating every agent over to the CF Domain.
 Then work with your clients to get any offline or spare machines checking ASAP.
 As long as the CF Domain is somewhere in that Server Address list, it should be able to check in when it gets powered on again.

-Another option would be to keep your client offices WAN IPs whitelisted on your Nable IP for a few weeks/months, to allow on-site devices to always check in and pull down the new Agent Communication settings.
+Another option would be to keep your client offices WAN IPs whitelisted on your Nable IP NAT rules for a few weeks/months, to allow on-site devices to always check in and pull down the new Agent Communication settings.

 #### Monitoring for Issues